petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-channel-defaults.md

 * Payment Methods
 * Channel Account Managers

-You can set a default for all available channels or a specific channel.
-For further fine-tuning, you can set defaults for specific channels and then set defaults for the remaining.
+You can set defaults for both individual channels and all remaining channels.
 Depending on user roles and permissions, you can change the defaults of an order during checkout.
-You can also set permissions so that the user can only place orders with the configured defaults.
+You can also set permissions so users can only place orders with the channel defaults.

 ```{note}
 Channel defaults only work in conjunction with eligibility.
 If the default is not eligible for a particular order, the highest priority eligible entity is set as the default.